noncent/pdo_class_wrapper/README.markdown

 <h5>Advantage of using PDO:</h5>

 Many PHP programmers learned how to access databases by using either the MySQL or MySQLi extensions.
-As of PHP 5.1, there�s a better way.
+As of PHP 5.1, there is a better way.
 PHP Data Objects (PDO) provides methods for prepared statements and working with objects that will make you far more productive!

 <h5>PDO Class Wrapper Features:</h5>